atharvacad/codevisor-sk/README.md

     cd codevisor-sk
     ```

-2. Update the `docker-compose.yaml` file with your environment variables:
+2. Update the `docker-compose.yaml` file with your environment variables.
+The database details are already configured to be hosted locally on a Docker container.
+You only need to provide your OpenAI API key:
     ```yaml
     version: '3'
     services: